-Working from these principles, the U.S. standards community is strongly committed to the following strategic vision for standards development, globally and at home.
+Working from these principles, the U.S. standards community is strongly committed to the following strategic vision for standards development:

-Globally
+GLOBALLY

-- There is universal application of the internationally recognized principles for the development of globally relevant standards. - There is global acceptance of relevant voluntary consensus standards developed through a variety of processes such as direct participation and national member body representation, regardless of the domicile of the standards developer. - Governments participate in standards development and rely on voluntary consensus standards as much as possible in regulation and procurement, rather than creating unique requirements. - The system is diverse and inclusive and supports flexible standards solutions. - The U.S. is committed to standardization that meets global needs.
-Standards activities are conducted by the private sector in response to the needs of industry and the public, involving participation by Federal, State and local government bodies, in venues selected for their ability to meet those needs.
-Our standards system is strong and inclusive, and serves the nation well globally in terms of trade, market access, global needs and national competitiveness. - Electronic tools are used effectively for the optimized production of global standards and to facilitate their dissemination throughout a global economy. - Where a single national body organization represents the U.S. in an international organization, the U.S. national body promotes the U.S. Standards Strategy in both governance and technical programs.
-Examples include ANSI membership in the International Electrotechnical Commission (IEC), via the U.S. National Committee, and in the International Organization for Standardization (ISO).
-In treaty-based organizations, the U.S. State Department and its preparatory process ensures U.S. viewpoints are advanced, for example at the International Telecommunication Union (ITU).
+- " Globally accepted principles for the development of international standards are universally applied. - " Governments worldwide participate in standards development and rely on voluntary consensus standards as much as possible in regulation and procurement, in lieu of creating additional regulatory requirements. - " A diverse and inclusive standards system supports flexible solutions to global challenges and priorities, and facilitates international trade and market access. - " Digital tools are used effectively for the optimized development of global standards and to facilitate their dissemination throughout a global economy. - " The United States Standards Strategy is promoted internationally in governance and technical programs, as appropriate, by the bodies representing the U.S. to international, governmental and non-governmental organizations.3

-At home
+3 Examples include: ANSI as the official U.S. member body to the International Organization for Standardization (ISO) and, via the U.S. National Committee, to the International Electrotechnical Commission (IEC).
+In treaty-based organizations, the U.S. State Department and its preparatory process ensure U.S. viewpoints are advanced at the International Telecommunication Union (ITU).

+AT HOME

-- A cooperative process involving all stakeholders produces technically superior and coherent standards solutions within and across sectors that promote and strengthen U.S. global competitiveness. - All U.S. interests work together to eliminate redundancy and overlap. - Public- and private-sector management recognize the value of standardization at national and global levels and provide adequate resources and stable funding mechanisms to support such efforts. - The U.S. standards system responds quickly and responsibly to provide standards that address national and international needs.
+- " A cooperative process involving all interested and affected stakeholders produces standards-based solutions that promote and strengthen U.S. global competitiveness. - " All U.S. interests work together to eliminate unnecessary redundancy and overlap. - " The value of standardization is recognized and supported by publicand private-sector leaders through adequate resources and stable funding mechanisms. - " The U.S. standards system responds quickly and responsibly to provide standards that address national and international needs.